 Over the course of three weeks, Salmon wrote to me through LinkedIn.
 He told me that while planting churches he would come across homeless widows and orphans.
 He didn’t feel right ignoring them, so Salmon and his wife Priyanka started taking them in.
 Eventually, they started Our Father’s Home Ministries www.ofhm.in in 2010.

 Our Father’s Home Ministries is a ministry with a three-fold purpose.
 First, it is a church planting ministry in a predominantly Hindu and Muslim area where Salmon trains and disciples people to plant Christian churches.
-They’ve planted close to 100 small churches so far.
-Second it exists to help widows like a homeless widow I saw every morning during a trip to Pune India earlier this year.
-Third, they run an orphanage with 50 children.
+They’ve planted over 100 small churches so far.
+Second it exists to help homeless widows.
+Third, they run an orphanage with 55 children.

 His plea was for friendship, prayer, and financial support to help him evangelize and minister to the Christian converts, widows, and orphans in his area.